hummingbird-me/kitsu-web/README.md

 * `npm test`

-Check out [ember-exam](https://github.com/trentmwillis/ember-exam) for testing options.
+## Contributing

+Check out the main [repo](https://github.com/hummingbird-me/hummingbird) for information on setting up a development environment and contributing.

+Please make all issues over there with the `client` label.